ksodipo/DataWiz/README.md

 **dt_convert**: set to True to allow detection of columns containing date or time stamp values.
 If True, a list of [dt_array, dt_cols] is returned, where dt_array is a list containing the date_time columns (in pandas.Series) from the data. dt_cols specifies the corresponding colum name

 **drop_low_info_cols**: Set to True/False.
 Specifies whether recommended columns to be dropped are actually dropped autommatically.
 DataWiz detects columns with potentially irrelevant information for ML models e.g usernames, phone numbers etc. and recommends the user drop them.

+**data_has_ws**: If your text (categorical)data has whitespaces i.e. space before or after text, set this argument to True.
+It trims off the whitespace so that ' record ' and 'record' are seen as the same.